-with specific products.

-- Personal information that you provide us when you create a Google Account (like your name and password, phone number, date of birth, or payment information). - Information that we collect as you use our services:
+- Things you create or provide to us: - Content you create, upload, or receive (like photos, videos, emails, docs and spreadsheet s).
+Google Dashboard allows you to manage information associated with specific products. - Personal information that you provide us when you create a Google Account (like vour name and password, phone number, date of birth, or payment information). - Information that we collect as you on how you use Google services and your settings but could include the following: